NeoHW/tp/docs/DeveloperGuide.md

 #### Specifications

 * AddCommand, as defined by the `AddCommand` class, contain parameters which consists of:
-  *  `patientHospitalId` numeric characters which uniquely identifies the patient,
+  *  `patientHospitalId` non-negative numeric characters which uniquely identifies the patient,
   * `name`, `preferredName` String which contains alphanumeric characters,
   *  `foodPreference`, `familyCondition`, `hobby` String and all kinds of characters,
   *  `tag` which are alphanumeric.